vhnithesh/Weather-Detection/README.md

-# Weather-Detection
+# customtkinter-Weather-GUI
-Weather detection using API from openweather
+This is a python project on Weather App GUI using customtkinter